ToroData/Self-Driving-Car-Engineer/Project 4 - Image Manipulation/README.md

 - **create_mask**: This function takes an input RGB image and a color threshold as arguments and returns a binary mask.
 The mask is created by comparing the RGB values of each pixel to the color threshold and assigning a value of 0 or 1 to the corresponding mask pixel.
 - **mask_and_display**: This function takes the image array and the mask array as arguments and displays the original image, the binary mask, and the masked image side by side.

+There is also a second file, masking_bounding_boxes.py, which combines the marking with the objectives of the first part.

 To run the code, execute the command python masking.py.